dvcarrillo/whimn/README.md

  - Raspberry Pi Camera
  - At least one Twitter account

- Uses [tweepy API](https://github.com/tweepy/tweepy) to connect to Twitter
+ Uses [tweepy API](https://github.com/tweepy/tweepy) to connect to Twitter.